 Consistent and smooth inpainting is the cornerstone of converting monocular videos into 3D stereoscopic and spatial videos.

-Frame matrix helps generate semantically reasonable content and benefits consistency across different viewpoints.
+Frame matrix helps generate semantically sound video content and ensure consistency across views and time.

-Disocclusion boundary re-injection helps to reduce negative effects of inpainted pixels, and ensures high-quality generation.
+Disocclusion boundary re-injection reduces the impact of contaminated features and ensures high-quality outputs.

-Here we show the effect of the components we introduce in our system →
+Here we show the impact of these components →

 Ours